anokl/TestAuction/README.md

 Usage: main.js <InputFile>
 ```

 The program expects the input file containing the auction information.
 The data format is described in the next section.
-Given the valid inpt file:
+Given the valid input file:

 ```shell
 nodejs main.js ./test_cases/basic.json